 programs in the biological sciences: Biochemistry & Biophysics, Molecular and Cell Biology, Neuroscience.

-In addition, Brandeis offers the four M.S. programs
+In addition, Brandeis offers the three M.S. programs

-listed here: Biotechnology, Genetic Counseling, Molecular and Cell Biology, Neuroscience.
+listed here: Genetic Counseling, Molecular and Cell Biology, Neuroscience.

 Brandeis undergraduates can choose from majors in